feuery/qmapper/propertylisp/project/README.md

 Then start the repl again.
 Load propertier-system by invoking (asdf:load-system "propertier") in repl.
 When building, call next (propertier:build!), which dumps sbcl's state into an executable image in path ./image.
 When developing, set \*input-dir\* and \*output-dir\* to real directories, call (main) and input test data to the dir marked by \*input-dir\*.

 ## How to use
 I assume you've built the image from the sources.
 Image is callable from shell, and takes two parameters --input-dir where you put the lisp files that need compiling and --output-dir where the resulting cpp files will be put.
+Output directory should contain only output spit out by this tool to make cleaning them easier.
+Inputfiles need to have the *.def - file extension and follow these rules:

 ## The language
 There's an example in the [repo](https://github.com/feuery/qmapper/blob/master/propertylisp/project/tile.def).
 The general grammar is this: